JoJoJo-JoJoJo/JoJoJo-JoJoJo/README.md

 - 👋 Hi, I’m JoJo.
 - 👀 I’m interested in Maths, Physics, Computer Science, Music, and all areas of programming!
-- 🌱 I'm currently participating in a 28-day-long project with a team of 7 others to build a full-stack anonymous suggestion box platform.
+- 🌱 I'm currently working on my A-level CS project and a full-stack personal finance tracker.
-- 💞️ I’m looking to write-up the first prototype for my A-level CS project over the summer, and also start on my portfolio at some point.
+- 💞️ I’m looking to keep my coding skills sharp now that I've returned to school.
 - 📫 How to reach me: GitHub (reach out to me on GitHub if you need an email).
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I taught myself how to read when I was 2!